StrictlyBusiness/fda-food-recalls/README.md

 -	Features in each release
 -	Project Management

-# Project Lead & Team
+# Project Manager (PM) and Team
-Mark Miller is the Project Manager of this effort.
+Mark Miller was the PM of this effort.
 He was responsibility identifying the resources necessary to complete the work.
-Staff was made available as needed to ensure the implementation would accurately reflect our capabilities.
-The remainder of the team was self formed based on recommendations of the technical architect.
-Inadditional to the Technical Architect, SBCS used front and backend web developers, and a Dev Ops Engineer.
+The remainder of the team was self formed based on recommendations of the Technical Architect(TA).
+Inadditional to the TA, front and backend web developers, and a Dev Ops Engineer were used.
 Attachment C shows the breakdown of hours allowcated to each role.
-The hours for Project Manager and the "Customers" are not included in Attachment C for Pool 2.
+The hours for PM and the "Customers" are not included in Attachment C for Pool 2.
 Mr. Miller spent 42 hours on this effort as the PM and the "customers" spent a total of 54 labor hours, reviewing, testing and meeting.

+## Open-Source Technologies Used

+- JavaScript
+- Sean.....
+-
+##Deployment of Prototype
+- SEAN

+## Unit Tests
+- Sean - location of unit tests
+-
+## Continous Integration
+- Sean
+-
+## Configuration Management
+GitHub was used for CM - the branch structure used across the team was kept simple, a master branch and a develpment branch
 # FDA Food Recalls [![Build Status](https://travis-ci.org/StrictlyBusiness/fda-food-recalls.svg?branch=develop)](https://travis-ci.org/StrictlyBusiness/fda-food-recalls)

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/techniq.svg)](https://saucelabs.com/u/techniq)